The Dorchester: Post-war

 In 1949, the 150th anniversary of Alexander Pushkin's birth was organised at the hotel by the Society of Cultural Relations with the USSR, attended by the Soviet chargé d'affaires, the Polish ambassador, the Romanian minister, and Cecil Day-Lewis, raising MI5's suspicions that he still had communist sympathies, a contention he later denounced.
 The Dorchester became one of the most high-profile hotels in London for actors, entertainers, and royalty, and the ballroom and banqueting rooms became known for hosting events, particularly with charities.
 Diners at the Dorchester included Cyril Connolly, T. S. Eliot, Harold Nicolson, Edith Sitwell, Ralph Richardson, Elizabeth Taylor, Alfred Hitchcock, and Barbra Streisand.
 Queen Elizabeth II attended the Dorchester when she was a princess on the day prior to the announcement of her engagement to Philip Mountbatten on 10 July 1947.
 Philip also held his stag night party at the hotel, which has been documented in a plaque.
+Comedian Kenneth Horne died of a heart attack on stage at the Dorchester on 14 February 1969, while hosting the annual Guild of Television Producers' and Directors' Awards ceremony.

 When Said bin Taimur of Oman was ousted in a coup in July 1970 and replaced with his son Qaboos bin Said, he was sent in exile and lived at the Dorchester until his death in 1972.
 The McAlpine family owned the hotel until 1977 when they sold it to a consortium of businessmen from the Middle East headed by the Sultan of Brunei.
 On 3 June 1982, Shlomo Argov, the Israeli ambassador to the United Kingdom was shot and seriously injured in an assassination attempt as he left the Dorchester.
 The attack was the immediate cause for the 1982 Lebanon War.